PerryLong/Project_Gospel_Network/README.md

 **Field:** Information Security / Cryptography / Data Integrity

 ## Project Overview
-The goal of **MissionGuard** is to ensure the **authenticity** and **integrity** of bible scripture in environments where digital communication may be monitored or tamperered.
+The goal of **MissionGuard** is to ensure the **authenticity** and **integrity** of bible scripture in environments where digital communication may be monitored or tampered with.
 By using Public Key Infrastructure (PKI), I ensure that the recipient can verify that the message came from a trusted source and has not been altered by a third party.

 ## ️ Technical Stack
 - **OS:** macOS (Apple M3)